Update cookies preferences Skip to main content

 Throughout July

-A brand new food and drink festival for 2023 will arrive in Ashford this summer!
-A celebration of the food and drink businesses in and around the town means a month long festival that begins with a two day event at Elwick Place full of producers, restaurants, live music and pop ups called ASHFOOD!
-On the weekend of Friday 21st to Sunday 23rd July, Curious Brewery and Wild Beer Co. will be running a Summer Beers & BBQ Festival for exclusive brews, BBQ classic and more.
-Throughout the rest of the month there'll also be a calendar of events at Coachworks, Made in Ashford workshops and competitions galore - including tickets to a Gusbourne Discovery Experience no less.
+A celebration of the food and drink businesses in and around the town means a month long festival that begins with a two day event at Elwick Place full of producers, restaurants, live music and pop ups!
+Throughout the rest of the month there'll also be a calendar of foodie events workshops and competitions galore.

 Faversham Hop Festival